 For the district to function efficiently and have the necessary personnel present to effect a high achieving learning environment, employee absences need to be kept to a minimum.
 The district acknowledges that there are times during the school year when employees have personal business that needs to be addressed during the school day.
 Each full-time employee shall receive two (2) days of personal leave per contract year.
-The leave may be taken in increments of no less than 1⁄2 days.
+The leave may be taken in increments of no less than one-half (1/2) day.